-500 block of Canal Street - Painting finished July of 2018
+500 block of Canal Street -

 The 500 Block of Canal Street is shown in the late 1800s.
 This is the uptown side of the 500 block of Canal Street.
 The Grey building to the left and the left half of the yellow building next to it are all that remains of these buildings.
 These two buildings are being restored and transformed into the Sazerac House Museum.
 The remainder of the block was demolished and today is the site of the Sheraton Hotel on Canal Street.
 (Stay tuned for updates.)

-St. Charles Hotel - "The Exchange Hotel" This painting was finished in the Fall of 2017
+St. Charles Hotel - "The Exchange Hotel"

 The first St. Charles Hotel was designed by Gallier and Dakin in 1835.
 The building contract was awarded to James Gallier in 1835, and construction began.
 Most of the wood and granite were shipped from the north.
 Guests began registering in February of 1837, and the hotel was fully completed in May of 1838, at a cost of $600,000.
 The St. Charles Hotel was the largest and most opulent hotel in America.
 The building was 235' on St. Charles Avenue, with a depth of 203'.
 The magnificent cast iron dome rose 185' over the city.
 In January of 1851, the hotel burned, and was completely destroyed.
 By March of 1851, the second St. Charles Hotel was under construction on the site.